attrace/homepage/updates/2022-08-28-update-august.md

 :::
 The decision on which use case or which network to facilitate first is subject solely to market demand, which will be decided on a monthly basis.

-# Deliveries after the launch on 25ht of June
+# Deliveries after the launch of June 25th

 ### Attrace launched a “Buy to Earn” feature in the Attrace app